library(tidyverse)

 Before we can do that though we need to understand how the non-numeric (nominal) dependent variables in our model are handled by the regression.
 We can see that:

-• For our 5 level variant variable the model contains 4 parameters: variantSE-L Lux, variantSport Lux, variantGT Sport, variantGT Sport Tech.
+variable the model contains 4 parameters: variantSE-L Lux, variantSport Lux, variantGT Sport, variantGT Sport Tech. - For our 2 level

-• For our 2 level engine variable the model contains a single parameter: enginee-Skyactiv X.
+variable the model contains a single parameter: enginee-Skyactiv X. - For our 2 level

-• For our numeric miles_per_month variable the model contains a single parameter: miles_per_month.
+variable the model contains a single parameter: miles_per_month.

 The key thing to note is that each non-numeric variable (a factor in our dataset) is represented in the model by (n-1) parameters where n is the number of levels of the factor that represents the nominal variable.
 The regression ensures that the effect of the first of the factor levels is incorporated into the value of the estimated intercept.
 To see the effect of having one of the other factor levels in an observation we need to add its associated coefficient to the value of the intercept.

-For example, to represent the drive factor our model has a parameter driveAWD with a coefficient of (roughly) 47.
+factor our model has a parameter driveAWD with a coefficient of (roughly) 47.
 This tells us that, in general, a vehicle with AWD will depreciate at £47 per month more than a vehicle with 2WD.
 If we plug the estimated intercept value and the rounded coefficients for the various model parameters into our model equation it looks like this:

 depreciation_per_month = 237